 The Nassau County Department of Assessment requires annual financial disclosure from ALL commercial property owners.
-Owners of multi-family residential buildings (with no commercial units), apartments, condominiums, and co-ops are not required to file any forms – – despite the County’s instructions to the contrary.
-Commercial owners’ financial disclosure must be filed on a 2013 Annual Survey of Income and Expense Form (“ASIE Form”).
-The County has made changes to its forms and the rules, the most significant of which are: (I) filing must be done on-line; (ii) completed by April 1, 2014; and (iii) penalties for non-filers increased from $500 to a percentage of the property’s full market value; and (iv) penalties can be imposed as a lien.
+Owners of multi-family residential buildings (with no commercial units), apartments, condominiums, and co-ops are not required to file any forms.
+Commercial owners’ financial disclosure must be filed on a 2016 Annual Survey of Income and Expense Form (“ASIE Form”).
+Filing must be done on-line and completed by June 5, 2017.
+Please visit www.nassaucountyny.gov/ASIE for complete instructions.

-- Mandatory Electronic Filing: On the County’s website, www.mynassauproperty.com: click on the ASIE information link.
+Mandatory Electronic Filing: On the County’s website, click on the ASIE information link.
 Create an “account,” log-in, and enter the section, block and lot for your property.
-If you are unable to file ASIE Form electronically or require a 30-day extension, you must request waiver or extension, by Certified Mail, no later than March 3, 2014 to : Nassau County Department of Assessment, 240 Old Country Road, 4th floor, Mineola, NY 11501, Attention: ASIE E-Filing Waiver or ASIE Extension Request.
+If you are unable to file ASIE Form electronically or require a 30-day extension, you must request waiver or extension, by Certified Mail, immediately to : Nassau County Department of Assessment, 240 Old Country Road, 4th floor, Mineola, NY 11501, Attention: ASIE E-Filing Waiver or ASIE Extension Request.

-- Owner need not file if net lessee makes complete submission.
+Owners need not file if a net lessee makes a complete ASIE 2016 submission.
 If neither landlord nor tenant files the Form, only the property owner will be subject to the financial penalty issued.
 We recommend that the landlord file the ASIE Form to avoid potential penalties.